jD91mZM2/no-std-compat/README.md

 maybe about a feature being unused, this is because some imports are behind feature gates, and feature gates change.
 More often than not it is as trivial as adding or removing stuff from the long, long line in `src/lib.rs` that specifies features.

-When using the `std` feature flag, no features are used and stable rust is possible.
+Should only be a problem when using the `unstable` feature.